ptmt/connect-dispatcher/README.md

 app.listen(3001);
 ```

-By default the connect-dispatcher trying to look for controller with the name `app/controllers/pages_controller.js` where looking public method `index`.
-To avoid 404 error we need as simple controller as this `pages_controller.js`:
+By default the connect-dispatcher trying to look for controller with the name `app/controllers/pages_controller.js` whithing exported method `index`.
+So to avoid 404 error we need as simple controller as this `pages_controller.js`:

 ```JavaScript
 var pages = module.exports;